Why Use a Kiln?

 In order to speed the drying process, some woodturners use a kiln.
 A common DIY method I’ve seen is to re-purpose an old refrigerator or freezer.
 A few holes are drilled in the top and bottom, the wire shelves provide a place to stack rough bowls, and a single incandescent light bulb is used as the heat source.
 Through natural convection, air flows in through the holes in the bottom and out the holes in the top.
 A relatively constant temperature is maintained inside, typically 95-120º F. This can be tweaked by changing the size of the light bulb (e.g., 40 watt vs. 60 watt vs. 75 watt) and/or by the size and number of holes.

 My initial reason for considering a kiln, however, was not for drying rough-turned bowls – although I will certainly use it now for bowls that need to be completed sooner than normal drying would allow.
 No, my initial thought was to use it to accelerate curing of the food-safe finishes I use on my bowls.
 I primarily use Tried & True Danish Oil and Tried & True Varnish Oil on my bowls.
 Tried & True’s Danish Oil – unlike other “Danish” oils on the market – is pure, polymerized linseed oil.
 Their Varnish Oil is also pure, polymerized linseed oil, with a natural resin added to enhance durability.
-My typical regime is to apply three coats of the thinner Danish Oil, followed by one or two final coats of the Varnish Oil.
+My typical regime is to apply two coats of the thinner Danish Oil, followed by one or two final coats of the Varnish Oil.
 Since Tried & True’s linseed oil is highly polymerized, drying time is only 1-2 days, as opposed to two weeks or more for pure, raw linseed oil.
 (I never use “Boiled” linseed oil for anything that will see food contact, as it contains petroleum-based solvents and metallic drying agents.)
 So even though Tried & True’s finishes cure relatively quickly, rather than wait 48 hours between coats, I knew that exposure to elevated temperatures would greatly decrease that time.
 In fact, just leaving a bowl in the kiln overnight is all that is needed before proceeding to the next coat.

 Components for the Kiln